WebEngDUS/WebEngDUS/README.md

 ## Where can I get more information or provide feedback?

-If you want to get more information or you have a specific question, feel free to [open an issue in our GitHub issue tracker](https://github.com/WebEngDUS/WebEngDUS/issues/new).
+If you want more information or have a specific question, feel free to [open an issue in our GitHub issue tracker](https://github.com/WebEngDUS/WebEngDUS/issues/new).
 We will be happy to answer it.

-If you want to provide us feedback regarding this content, the way we run the meetup or anything else, [opening an issue at our GitHub repository](https://github.com/WebEngDUS/WebEngDUS/issues/new) is also the way to go.
+If you want to provide us feedback regarding this content, the way we run the meetup, or anything else, [opening an issue at our GitHub repository](https://github.com/WebEngDUS/WebEngDUS/issues/new) is also the way to go.

 ## Where is the original place of this content?

-This content is original hosted at [WebEngDUS/WebEngDUS on GitHub.com](https://github.com/WebEngDUS/WebEngDUS).
+This content is originally hosted at [WebEngDUS/WebEngDUS on GitHub.com](https://github.com/WebEngDUS/WebEngDUS).